tollyo/quickstart-sas-viya-common/README.md

 You invoke a series of ansible playbooks, which in turn execute a number of roles.
 Using playbooks and roles allows us to clearly structure the process.
 Each logical step corresponds to a role, and the roles are grouped into separate playbook invocations which correspond to the main deployment steps (environment preparation, install, post-install steps etc.)

+Controlling everything through ansible playbook roles allows us to
+- specify the topology in only one place: the `inventory.ini` file
+- define all global variables in only one place: the `group_vars/all.yml` file.
+- make any changes or overrides to individual steps by modifying the existing roles
+- adding steps as needed by simply adding additional roles

 You can change the implementation of each role, or add additional roles.

-To change the implementation of a role, copy it into the corresponding location in the `playbooks` directory in your project and modify it there.
+To change the implementation of a role, copy it into the corresponding location in the `ansible/roles` directory in your project and modify it there.
 The overwritten role will automatically be picked up (controlled by an ansible search path option).

+To add a role, write its implemention and put it into the `ansible/roles` directory in your project.
+Then edit one of the playbooks in your `ansible/playbooks` directory and add that role.
+Or add a playbook and make sure to invoke it from your ansible controller `cloud-init` script.

-During the preparation steps, the project files will be copied to the following file structure on the ansible controller;
+During the preparation steps, the project files will be copied to the following file structure on the ansible controller (by the [scripts/download_file_tree.sh](scripts/download_file_tree.sh) script )

 ```
 /sas/install
 |-- common
+|   |-- ansible
-|   |-- playbooks
+|       `-- playbooks
+|       `-- roles
 |   `-- scripts
+|-- ansible
-|-- playbooks
+|   `-- playbooks
+|   `-- roles
 `-- scripts
 ...
 ```

-TODO: explain lookthrough (roles_path = /sas/install/playbooks/roles;/sas/install/common/playbooks/roles).
-Problem: the roles in the in the current playbook directory are being used first, no matter the roles_path.
-If we invoke the playbooks in /common, it'll never find overrides with the same name elsewhere.

-Controlling everything through ansible playbook roles allows us to
-- specify the topology in only one place: the `inventory.ini` file
-- define all global variables in only one place: the `group_vars` files.
-- make any changes or overrides to individual steps by modifying the existing roles
-- adding steps as needed by simply adding additional roles
+The playbooks are run as the [installation user](#installation-users) from `/sas/install/ansible/playbooks`.

+The roles search path is set in  `/sas/install/ansible/playbooks/ansible.cfg` as `roles_path = /sas/install/ansible/roles:/sas/install/common/ansible/roles`.
+That means any roles in `/sas/install/ansible/roles` will be used first.
+All the remaining roles for which  you did not provide an IAAS specific implementation will be found in  `/sas/install/common/ansible/roles`.

 NB: All roles executed via the playbooks are tagged with their name.
 E.g. if you want to run `prepare_nodes.yml` and exclude `set_host_routing`, invoke it with